Faltenreich/faltenreich.github.io/_posts/2024-04-16-compose-multiplatform-shared-resources.md

 Kotlin Multiplatform, together with Compose Multiplatform, is becoming a serious competition for multiplatform frameworks like Flutter or React Native.
 Besides business logic and user interfaces, there is another aspect that should be shared across platforms: resources.

-> This blogpost continues [Migrating to Kotlin Multiplatform](/2023/01/18/migrating-to-kotlin-multiplatform-mobile.html) and its part about [resources](/2023/01/18/migrating-to-kotlin-multiplatform-mobile.html#resources)
+> This blogpost continues [Migrating to Kotlin Multiplatform](/2023/01/18/migrating-to-kotlin-multiplatform-mobile.html) and its chapter about [resources](/2023/01/18/migrating-to-kotlin-multiplatform-mobile.html#resources)

 ---